runmingl/stop/README.md

 agda --html --html-dir=html src/Index.agda
 ```

+This Agda development uses `--with-K` to simplify certain proofs.
+Indeed, set-level extensional reasoning is sufficient for all theorems in this project.

 ### Notations
 Throughout the project, we take full advantage of Agda’s excellent support for infix operators to make the code read as naturally as it does on paper.
 Here are the key notations used:
 - `Γ ⊢ τ` is the typing judgment of a term of type `τ` in context `Γ`.